 - State income tax obligations; or

-- Certain unemployment compensation debts owed to a state.
-(Generally these are debts for compensation that was paid due to fraud or for contributions due to a state fund that were not paid due to fraud).
+- Certain unemployment compensation debts owed to a state (Generally, these are debts for (1) compensation paid due to fraud, or (2) contributions owing to a state fund that were not paid).

-You can contact the agency with which you have a debt, to determine if your debt was submitted for a tax refund offset.
-You may call FMS at the number below for an agency address and phone number.
-If your debt was submitted for offset, FMS will take as much of your refund as is needed to pay off the debt and send it to the agency you owe.
-Any portion of your refund remaining after offset will be issued in a check to you or direct deposited for you.
+You can contact the agency with which you have a debt to determine if your debt was submitted for a tax refund offset.
+You may call BFS's TOP call center at the number below for an agency address and phone number.
+If your debt meets submission criteria for offset, BFS will reduce your refund as needed to pay off the debt you owe to the agency.
+Any portion of your remaining refund after offset is issued in a check or direct deposited as originally requested on the return.

-If you file Form 8379 by itself, it must show both spouses' social security numbers in the same order as they appeared on your joint income tax return.
-You, the "injured" spouse, must sign the form.
-Follow the instructions on Form 8379 carefully and be sure to attach the required forms to avoid delays.
-Do not attach the previously filed joint tax return to the Form 8379.
-Send Form 8379 to the Service Center where you filed your original return and allow at least 8 weeks for the IRS to process your Form 8379.
-We will compute the injured spouse's share of the joint return for you.
-If you lived in a community property state during the tax year, we will divide the joint refund based upon state law.
-For additional information, FMS can be reached at 800-304-3107 or TDD 866-297-0517.
+When filing Form 8379 by itself, you must show both spouses' social security numbers in the same order as they appeared on your joint income tax return.
+You, the injured spouse, must sign the form.
+Follow the instructions on Form 8379 carefully and be sure to attach the required Forms W-2 and 1099 showing federal income tax withholding to avoid delays.
+Do not attach the previously filed joint tax return to the Form 8379 when filing it by itself.
+Send Form 8379 to the Service Center where you filed your original return and allow at least 8 weeks for the IRS to process your request.
+The IRS will compute the injured spouse's share of the joint refund.
+If you lived in a community property state during the tax year, the IRS will divide the joint refund based upon state community property law.
+Not all debts are subject to a tax refund offset.
+To determine whether an offset will occur on a debt owed (other than federal tax), contact BFS's TOP call center at 800-304-3107 (866-297-0517 for TTY/TDD help).

 Page Last Reviewed or Updated: October 10, 2016